Custom service desks

 File uploads

-Web chat supports the ability to allow users to select local files to upload to an agent.
+The web chat supports the ability to allow users to select local files to upload to an agent.
 To use this functionality, your integration needs to perform the following steps.
 Refer to the TypeScript interfaces for complete details on the functions being referred to here.

 Enable file uploads

-The first step is for your service desk to tell web chat that it supports file uploads by using the callback.updateCapabilities function.
-It can also tell web chat if it supports multiple files and what filter to apply to the operating system file select dialog.
+function.
+It can also tell the web chat if it supports multiple files and what filter to apply to the operating system file select dialog.
 You can call this function at any time and you can call it to change the current capabilities.
 For example, if your service desk does not allow to upload files until an agent requests files from the user, you can wait to call this function until the user receives such a message from the agent.
+Refer to the following example for callback.updateCapabilities

 this.callback.updateCapabilities({